iMarcraft/imarcraft.github.io/README.md

 > [!IMPORTANT]
 > `theme` supports **up to 1 argument**.

+> [!NOTE]
+> This command is exclusively for this web portfolio; it won't work in system terminals.

 ### Clean Screen 🧹
 `cls` fully wipes the terminal of all previous text, while keeping you in your current working directory.